fubark/cyber/docs/docs.md

 Under the hood, there are multiple string implementations to make operations faster by default using SIMD.

 ### Raw string literal.
-A raw string doesn't allow any escape sequences or string interpolation.
+A raw string doesn't allow any escape sequences.

 Single quotes are used to delimit a single line literal:
 ```cy